jlchan/StartUpDG.jl/README.md

 # Usage overview

-Variables are contained within structs `rd::RefElemData` and `md::MeshData`.
-These structs contain variables from `Globals1D, Globals2D, Globals3D` in the Nodal DG book codes.
-Variables can be unpacked using [`@unpack`](https://github.com/mauro3/UnPack.jl).
+Variables are contained within structs `rd::RefElemData` and `md::MeshData`, which contain quantities from `Globals1D, Globals2D, Globals3D` in the Nodal DG book codes.
+These can be used to compute DG derivatives, and are useful for matrix-free implementations of DG methods using explicit time-stepping.

 ```julia
 using StartUpDG